Munakka, generally known as Kishmish or Sultana, is another term for raisins in Hindi.

 Apart from this, raisins can prevent the occurrence of known skin issues like Pimples and Psoriasis.

 Polyphenolic phytonutrients help in maintaining ocular health with their antioxidant properties.

-These phytonutrients play vital role in protecting the damage caused by free radicals i.e. Cataract, Macular degeneration and Improper vision.
+These phytonutrients play a vital role in protecting the damage caused by free radicals i.e. Cataract, Macular degeneration and Improper vision.

 8. Energy Source –

 Like I mentioned earlier, raisins provide sugars in natural form.
-These sugars are directly absorbed by body, as they don’t require further breakdown process.
+These sugars are directly absorbed by the body, as they don’t require further breakdown process.

-This way, it keeps our body immune and energized for longer duration.
+This way, it keeps our body immune and energized for the longer duration.
 If you feel a bit down, just pop those mini energy packets in your mouth and get your energy back.